G-5, A-3 and NATO-7 Domestics: Help Completing IRS Form W-4

 The G-5, A-3 and NATO-7 domestic may be considered married for tax reporting purposes ONLY if the spouse is also a legal US resident.
 G-5, A-3 and NATO-7 domestic may claim head of household ONLY if s/he is a Resident Alien in the tax year (see below) and the dependents being supported are legally present in the United States.

-A G-5, A-3 and NATO-7 domestic who is filing as a Resident Alien in the current tax year will complete the Form W-4 according to it’s instructions.
+A G-5, A-3 and NATO-7 domestic who is filing as a Resident Alien in the current tax year will complete the IRS W-4 form according to it’s instructions.
 Resident aliens can use the same filing statuses available to U.S. citizens.
 Please remember that to be entitled to valid withholding allowances for a spouse or dependent children, the family members MUST be legally present in the United States.
 A resident alien who provides material support to dependents abroad MAY NOT claim these dependents on his/her tax returns.

 The G-5, A-3 and NATO-7 will be considered a U.S. resident for tax purposes if s/he meets the substantial presence test for the calendar year.
 To meet this test, s/he must be physically present in the United States on at least: